Projects per year

 Personal profile

-Dr. Chia-Feng (Jeffrey) Yu is a Senior Associate Professor in Finance at the International Business School Suzhou (IBSS) of Xian-Jiaotong Liverpool University (XJTLU).
+Dr Chia-Feng (Jeffrey) Yu is a Senior Associate Professor in Finance at the International Business School Suzhou (IBSS) of Xian-Jiaotong Liverpool University (XJTLU).
 Prior to joining XJTLU, he worked at the University of Adelaide (Go8) in Australia.
 He is passionate about bringing his research and teaching interests to his new cohorts and developing his career in new educational contexts.

-Dr. Yu obtained his PhD from Monash University.
+Dr Yu obtained his PhD from Monash University.
 His research covers a broad spectrum of areas, including corporate finance, corporate governance, corporate social responsibility, behavioral finance, and financial disclosures.
-He has published extensively in reputable internationally referred journals, including the Journal of Business Ethics (FT-50); Journal of Corporate Finance x2 (ABDC: A*, ABS: 4); Journal of Business Finance & Accounting (ABDC: A*); Journal of Business Research (ABS: 3); European Accounting Review (sole-authored; ABDC: A*); European Financial Management (ABS: 3); European Journal of Finance (ABS: 3); Journal of Futures Market (ABS: 3); Journal of Management Accounting Research (sole-authored; ABDC: A*); International Review of Financial Analysis x3 (ABS: 3); International Review of Economics & Finance; Finance Research Letters; Pacific-Basin Finance Journal, among others.
+He has published extensively in leading internationally refereed journals, including the Journal of Business Ethics (FT-50); Journal of Business Finance & Accounting (ABDC: A*); Journal of Business Research (ABS: 3); Journal of Corporate Finance (x3) (ABDC: A*, ABS: 4); European Accounting Review (sole-authored; ABDC: A*); European Financial Management (ABS: 3); European Journal of Finance (ABS: 3); Journal of Commodity Market (ABS: 3); Journal of Futures Market (ABS: 3); Journal of Management Accounting Research (sole-authored; ABDC: A*); International Review of Financial Analysis (x4) (ABS: 3); Pacific-Basin Finance Journal (ABDC: A), Economics Letters (ABS: 3), among others.

 Research interests